Topology-Guided Path Integral Approach for Stochastic Optimal Control in Cluttered Environment: Topology-Guided Path Integral Control Algorithm

 FMHT* is shown in Algorithm \ref{alg:FMHT}.
-Some required functions are described as follows: \textsc{SampleFree}($k$) function returns $k$ random states from the free configuration space. \textsc{NearForward}$(V,x)$ and \textsc{NearBackward}$(V,x)$ functions return nearby vertices within a cost of $r_{|V|} = \gamma\left(\frac{\log|V|}{|V|}^{1/d}\right)$ (see \cite{janson2015fast}) among the set of vertices, $V$, from and to $x$, respectively, and also return corresponding optimal trajectories without considering obstacles; when the planning problem has \textit{kinodynamic} constraints, the optimal trajectory is the solution of two point boundary value problem, which can be computed in various ways according to the system dynamics and cost~\cite{webb2013kinodynamic,ha2013successive,karaman2010optimal}. \textsc{Propagate}$(n,v)$ returns the new node, $n_{new}$, which is created by propagating $n$ to the vertex $v$; the new node is given as $x(n_{new})=v$ and $n_{new}.H = n.H + \mathcal{H}(e)$, where $e$ denotes the piece-wise straight line from $v(n)$ to $v$; when $H$-signature of the new node is blocked (i.e., $H(n_{new})\in\mathcal{B}$), the function does not return the new node. \textsc{ObstacleFree}$(e)$ takes a trajectory $e$ as an argument and checks whether it lies in obstacle free region or not. \textsc{AppendNode}$(V,N)$ adds nodes, $N$, to each vertex in $V$. \textsc{AppendGoal}$(N_{goal},z)$ first checks if there exists a node in the goal set, $N_{goal}$, having the same $H$-signature with the new node, $z$, by propagating it to \textit{the goal representation point}; if not, the function appends the new node to the goal set.
-Finally, \textsc{Terminate}$(N_{goal})$ checks if the set of goal nodes satisfies the terminal condition of the problem; for example if the objective is to find the set of the homologious inequivalent trajectories, it checks the number of the goal nodes exceed some predefined number; if the objective is to find the trajectory in a specific topological class, it checks any goal node is in that topological class.
+Some required functions are described as follows: \begin{itemize} \item \textsc{SampleGoal}($k$) function samples $k$ states from the goal region, $x_{goal}\in \mathcal{X}_{goal}$, and returns them by appending nodes into each vertex as $n(x) = x_{goal},~c(n) = 0,~par(n) = \emptyset$ and $H(n) = \mathcal{H}(e_{goal})$ where $\mathcal{H}(e_{goal})$ denotes $H$-signature of trajectory, $e_{goal}$, which is the straight line between $x_{goal}$ and the \textit{goal representative point}. \item \textsc{SampleFree}($k$) function returns $k$ random states from the free configuration space. \item \textsc{NearForward}$(V,x)$ and \textsc{NearBackward}$(V,x)$ functions return nearby vertices within a cost of $r_{|V|} = \gamma\left(\frac{\log|V|}{|V|}^{1/d}\right)$ (see \cite{janson2015fast}) among the set of vertices, $V$, from and to $x$, respectively, and also return corresponding optimal trajectories without considering obstacles; when the planning problem has \textit{kinodynamic} constraints, the optimal trajectory is the solution of two point boundary value problem, which can be computed in various ways according to the system dynamics and cost~\cite{webb2013kinodynamic,ha2013successive,karaman2010optimal}. \item \textsc{Propagate}$(n,v)$ returns the new node, $n_{new}$, which is created by propagating $n$ to the vertex $v$; the new node is given as $x(n_{new})=v$ and $n_{new}.H = n.H + \mathcal{H}(e)$, where $e$ denotes the piece-wise straight line from $v(n)$ to $v$; when $H$-signature of the new node is blocked (i.e., $H(n_{new})\in\mathcal{B}$), the function does not return the new node. \item \textsc{ObstacleFree}$(e)$ takes a trajectory $e$ as an argument and checks whether it lies in obstacle free region or not. \item \textsc{AppendNode}$(V,N)$ adds nodes, $N$, to each vertex in $V$. \end{itemize}